 Do not overlap the borders of image and text boxes in PowerPoint.
 Text boxes can be contained within image boxes, just do have the text box border appear outside of the image box as well.
 It is also recommended that there are no random empty boxes in the slide or boxes that are stretched into the 1" margin you should have.

 Review your work for errors!
 You will be charged for reprints.
 No exceptions.
 Once you submit your poster for printing, you should consider it printed.
 If you do find an error, contact us immediately.
 If your poster has already started printing, you will be charged for that entire print plus the new poster.

 Posters that deviate from our template may result in extra blank space around your poster since we print on a 36" or 42" roll.
 Any extra margin is your responsibility to trim either by scissor or meter stick and blade if you do not want us to scale your poster to fit our paper stock.

-To send us a file larger than 10MB, use the WUSTL Dropbox service.
-Enter Ron and firstname.lastname@example.org in the recipient field.
+To send us a file larger than 10MB, use the WUSTL Large File Transfer service.
+Enter firstname.lastname@example.org in the TO field.

 For questions that aren't answered above, email email@example.com.

 NCSU also has some great tips when it comes to scientific posters.
 Check them out!